-b.
+- b.
 The subdivider shall equip all street intersections with signposts, street name signs and traffic signs as required by the Director of Public Works.

-Signs must conform to the standards and specifications established by the County or, in the case of State Highways, by the State.
+Signs must conform to the standards and specifications established by the County or, in the case of State Highways, by the State. - c.
+The subdivider shall provide, to the satisfaction of the Advisory Agency, the cultural, historical, or social significance of all proposed street names not otherwise self-evident, including the rationale for each such name.